Casualgenius/wp-subdomains-old/readme.txt

 * Tag Cloud now filtered properly
 * Tag Filtering in Loop by setting $wps_filter_tags_in_loop to true in subdomains.php
+* Attachments on Subdomains - Thanks to Alban

 Bug Fixes